reinteractive-open/installfest_guides/source/guides/installfest/admin_and_markdown.md

 Some of you might already be protesting that we still have the backend code for adding a post and all we've done is remove the link in the HTML, and you're completely correct.
 We need to remove the code from our controller and configure our routes so that the only way to create or edit a post is in the admin panel.

 Open: `app/controllers/posts_controller.rb` and delete all the methods except for index and show.
-You can also delete the authenticate method and the before_action line.
 Your PostsController should look like the following when you've finished:

 ```ruby
 # app/controllers/posts_controller.rb